MicrosoftDocs/visualstudio-docs/docs/msbuild/custombuild-task.md

 ---
 title: CustomBuild Task | Microsoft Docs
-description: Use the MSBuild CustomBuild task to wrap the Microsoft C++ compiler tool, cmd.exe.
-This class derives from TrackedVCToolTask. ms.custom: SEO-VS-2020 ms.date: 03/10/2019 ms.topic: reference
+description: This article describes the MSBuild CustomBuild task, which is used by MSBuild to support customizing the C++ build process. ms.custom: SEO-VS-2020 ms.date: 03/10/2019 ms.topic: reference